Goat3ggs/contact-form/README.md

   place-content: center;
 }
 ```
-Check an input fiel for special characters function:
+Checks an input fiel for special characters function:
   - use "let" instead of "const" to be able to change the content later.
   - in the FirstName/ LastName validation section implement the function we created
 ```js